Subject Leader – Mrs K Corby

 Opportunities to contribute to the school community.

-Pupil voice contributes to understanding of how communities & society works.
+Pupil voice contributes to understanding of how communities and society works.

 Impact: